neilpeterson/talk-terraform-workshop/4-terraform-variables/README.md

 ip_address = 52.224.145.193
 ```

-The containers public IP address can be used to see the running application.
+The containers public IP address can be used to access the running application.

 ## Next Module